Chad Vandegriffe

-Chad Vandegriffe (born November 24, 1989) is an American soccer and indoor soccer player who currently plays for Florida Tropics SC in the Major Arena Soccer League.
+Chad Vandegriffe (born November 24, 1989) is an American soccer and indoor soccer player who currently plays for the Kansas City Comets in the Major Arena Soccer League.

 Youth

-Prior to turning pro, Vandegriffe was a standout at Chaminade College Preparatory School (Missouri), where he was a four-year letter winner, team captain and Defensive Player of the Year.
+Prior to turning pro, Vandegriffe was a standout at Chaminade College Preparatory School, where he was a four-year letter winner, team captain and Defensive Player of the Year.
 He helped lead the school to the Missouri Class 3 state championship in 2006.
 Other accolades include first-team all-Midwest, first-team all-state, first-team All-Metro Catholic Conference, and he was named to Great Midwest Classic All-Tournament Team.
 He also lettered in baseball and basketball.

 Vandegriffe played club soccer with St. Louis Scott Gallagher Soccer Club, where he helped lead his team to Missouri state championships in 2005, 2006 and 2007 prior to playing in the U.S. Soccer Development Academy.
 He was a U-23 regional champion and national runner-up in 2011.